IT21063596/ooc-project-IT21063596/README.md

-This is a group project done in 1st year 2nd semester for Object Oriented Concepts(OOC) module in 2022.
+This is an Online Medical Portal website created as a group project in 1st year 2nd semester for Object Oriented Concepts(OOC) module.